 There are 4 key ways that goals help us, but there is a condition.
 Goals can’t be easy, and more specifically, they actually need to be hard.
-That means that setting easy to achieve goals is out.
+That means that setting easy to achieve goals isn’t an option.

 This is why:

-- Goal focus our attention on the activities that are most important and away from those that are least important
+- Goals focus our attention on the activities that are most important and away from those that are least important.